Top 3 Jobs for Highest Civil Engineer Salary

 Municipal and Urban Engineering caters to the municipal infrastructure which involves the specifying, designing, constructing; as well as maintaining the streets, sidewalks, water supply networks, sewers, street lighting, public works, public parks, cycling infrastructure and municipal solid waste management including the disposal, storage, and maintenance.

 Major employers provide excellent benefits for top professionals as well as a hefty salary based on experience and education.
-Lots of them are government agencies so you are likely to work within the public sector.
+Many of them are government agencies so you are likely to work within the public sector.

 Top 3 Jobs for Highest Civil Engineer Salary